Sea Chubs: Family Kyphosidae

 Size: Length to 17.4 inches.
 Most caught from piers are fairly good size, 10-14 inches long.
 A 16-inch fish weighed 3 pounds 2 ounces.

-Habitat: Intertidal to 25 feet deep.
+Habitat: Typically intertidal to 25 feet deep although recorded to 49 feet deep.
 Usually found around rocks or reefs in small schools, often mixed with opaleye and halfmoon.